 What is the retirement age in the UK?
-According to the UK government, there is no UK retirement age or forced retirement age.
+According to the UK government, there is no UK retirement age or default age of retirement (forced age of retirement).
 This is because the default retirement age of 65 no longer applies.
 You can work as long as you can and decide when to retire.
-However, there is a ‘compulsory retirement age’ where an employer can enforce retirement based on jobs with a law-enforced age of retirement limits (e.g., fire service) or physical fitness limitations.
+However, there is something called the ‘compulsory retirement age’, where an employer can enforce retirement based on jobs with a law-enforced age of retirement limits (e.g., fire service) or physical fitness limitations.

 |⌚ Can I defer my state pension?||Yes, you can postpone claiming your state pension once you make it to the state pension age|

 |🛑 What is the current UK state pension age?||66 years|

 What is the average retirement age in the UK?

 As of 2021, the average retirement age for men is 65.1, while the average retirement age for women is 64.
 There has been a 0.2 – 0.3% decrease in the average age of retirement for both genders in 2021.